This policy provides an overview for the management of asbestos-containing material (ACM) in department-owned

 The department has detailed procedures for the management of asbestos in departmental facilities and processes for managing asbestos incidents.
 These have been included in the department's

-Asbestos Management Plan for DoE Facilities (AMP) (DOC, 20.6MB) and must be read in conjunction with this policy.
+Asbestos Management Plan for DoE Facilities (AMP) and must be read in conjunction with this policy.

-The policy and AMP must be adhered to at all times by educational workplaces including Schools, Early Childhood Education and Care centres (ECEC), P&Cs, departmental regional and central offices and all service providers (including, but not limited to, QBuild, QBuild-engaged contractors, project services, and departmental and P&C-engaged contractors/consultants).
+The policy and AMP must be adhered to at all times by educational workplaces including Schools, for Early Childhood Education and Care (ECEC) assets, Parents and Citizens Associations (P&Cs), departmental regional and central offices and all service providers (including, but not limited to, QBuild, QBuild-engaged contractors, project services, and departmental and P&C-engaged contractors/consultants).

-It is compulsory for all building managers of department-owned facilities to ensure the use of the built environment materials information register (BEMIR) when any work including maintenance, refurbishment, installation and construction is being undertaken in department-owned facilities.
-BEMIR is an electronic environmental management system designed and managed by the Department of Housing and Public Works (DHPW) to assist government agencies with the management of environmentally significant matters within government-controlled facilities.
+It is compulsory for all building managers of department-owned facilities to ensure the use of the Built Environment Materials Information Register (BEMIR) when any work including maintenance, refurbishment, installation and construction is being undertaken in department-owned facilities.
+BEMIR is an electronic environmental management system designed and managed by the Department of Energy and Public Works (DEPW) to assist government agencies with the management of environmentally significant matters within government-controlled facilities.

 There are 3 critical asbestos management components of BEMIR.
 These include the:

 Asbestos register – electronic register which identifies the assumed or confirmed presence of asbestos within buildings/grounds as well as items that have been removed.
 The register details the locations, physical state and BEMIR score for asbestos-containing material.

 Work area access permit (WAAP) – written and signed authorisation to service providers granting conditional access to specific work area/s in a facility for all maintenance, installation, refurbishment, and construction related works, of any description.
 The WAAP includes both – general and special conditions of access.

 Incident management report (IMR) – tool used for recording and reporting of asbestos-related incidents.
 These reports assist in preparation of communication and briefs where required.
 The reports will also provide the data to compile information for whole of government reporting requirements.

-The Department of Housing and Public Works will undertake a lead agency role on asbestos management for ACM in government buildings for providing advice and services to the department on the management of asbestos-containing material in their facilities.
+The Department of Energy and Public Works will undertake a lead agency role on asbestos management for ACM in government buildings for providing advice and services to the department on the management of asbestos-containing material in their facilities.